 In support of its applications, the State submitted numerous BLM memoranda and historical reports containing evidence relating to the navigability of the subject water bodies.
-The information in these memoranda has been incorporated into this memo where appropriate.
-For a complete list of the submitted documents by application, see Attachment A.
+The information has been incorporated into this report where appropriate.
+A complete list of the submitted documents by application is attached.
+A bibliography of sources also used to prepare this report is attached.